 Step 6: When asked, enter the password in the space provided.

-Your connection ought to be finished at this point.
-Be sure that you are only connecting to networks that have been protected.
+Your connection should be complete by now.
+Please ensure that you're only connecting to networks that have been secured.

 Step 1: Select Start, then Control Panel.